CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 # Use Intersight UI to provision IKS policies

 Next, you will provision IKS policies that will be leveraged by your DevOps teams to provision their IKS cluster.
-PLEASE USE THE VALUES SPECIFIED IN THE SNAPSHOTS.
-THESE ARE THE VALUES THAT APPLY TO THE SANDBOX CONFIGURATION.
+**PLEASE USE THE VALUES SPECIFIED IN THE SCREENSHOTS.
+THESE ARE THE VALUES THAT APPLY TO THE SANDBOX CONFIGURATION.**

 The following are the policies that you can configure: